MorganSchmiedt/markdown/README.md

 ```

-## Differences with standard Markdown syntax
+## Differences with other Markdown syntaxes

 - Italic, bold and italic-bold texts with one, two and three underscore characters are not supported.
 - Headers with underneath dashes/equal signs are not supported.
 - Unordered Lists start with a dash, not a plus sign or a star.
-- Ordered Lists start with a plus sign, not a number.
+- Newlines are not supported in lists.
-- New lines are not supported in lists.
+- Lists can only have one nested list.
 - Escaping code with two backticks is not supported.
 - Horizontal lines with stars or underscores are not supported.
 - Image titles and Link titles are not supported.